FAQ

 Is there a girls-only hockey program?

 Yes, BAHA has two girls' hockey teams.
 There is a 14U and 19U team designed for girls aging out of the youth Squirt level that wants to continue playing competitive hockey.
-These teams compete in the Northern Rocky Mountain Girls Hockey League and travel to tournaments throughout Montana and Idaho once a month.
-For more information about our girls' league, contact Dave Weaver at dweaver@bozemanhockey.org
+These teams compete in the Northern Rocky Mountain Girls Hockey League and travel to tournaments throughout Montana and Idaho.
+See more information here: Youth Hockey

-Who can I contact about becoming a youth hockey coach with BAHA?
+Who can I contact about becoming a youth hockey coach or volunteer withwith BAHA?

 adult Hockey